bMatSantos/YI-ptbr/readme.md

+# Yoshi's Island Tradução PT-BR / Fan Translation
+#### [PT]

+Este fork contém todas as edições do disassembly necessárias para traduzi-lo para português brasileiro.
+Toda seção nova foi marcada com [BR].
+Algumas labels também foram atualizadas devido a novas descobertas durante as pesquisas do projeto.

+Download na página de releases.
+Info original logo abaixo.

+#### [EN]

+This fork contains all disassembly edits needed in order to translate it to Brazilian Portuguese.
+Each new section is marked with a [BR].
+Some labels were also updated due to new discoveries during the project researches.

+Download on the Releases page.
+Original info down below.

+#

 This is a disassembly of Super Mario World 2: Yoshi's Island for the SNES with support for the following ROM versions:
 - USA V1.0 (This disassembly is based off this version)